Lundeen History, Family Crest & Coats of Arms

 The name Lundeen belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in an area that was referred to as the laund, which was Old Norman word meaning the open space in a forest or the lawn.
 There were a number of locations in England with this topograghic place-name including Yorkshire and Lancashire.

 The surname Lundeen was first found in Yorkshire at Lund, a village and civil parish in the East Riding of Yorkshire in the union of Beverley, Bainton-Beacon division of the wapentake of Harthill.
 There is also a Lund in Lancashire in the parish of Kirkham, union of the Fylde, hundred of Amounderness but this parish was constituted in 1840.

 Early History of the Lundeen family

-Another 163 words (12 lines of text) covering the years 118 and 1183 are included under the topic Early Lundeen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lundeen research.
+Another 83 words (6 lines of text) covering the years 118 and 1183 are included under the topic Early Lundeen History in all our PDF Extended History products and printed products wherever possible.

 Lundeen Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Lundeen include Lund, Lun, Lunn, Lwn, Lunt and others.